Expert Analysis of Early Learning Pros and Cons

 In doing your research, you will find that many of the early learning experts say that they don’t believe in teaching skills “out of order” and when it comes down to how intelligent a child is or what lessons they’re being taught, they all say you can work with him or her on improving these areas.

 They believe that a young child would not understand until their brain is developed to grasp what they are being taught.
-And the information trashing this claim is quite easy to find in and on the internet if you care enough to look for it.
-But some people give examples of children all over the world who have learned amazing things at a very early age, many solving algebraic equations at two years old!
+And the information trashing this claim is quite easy to find in books and on the internet if you care enough to look for it.
+But some give examples of children all over the world who have learned amazing things at a very early age, many solving algebraic equations at two years old!

 The experts say that along these same lines, no matter how hard your child might try to learn something at a younger age, they are likely to forget most of it as they become older.
-This means that all of the early learning you spent together will have perhaps been for nothing when it comes down to getting a considerable knowledge-base built up over time.
+This means that all of the early learning time you spent together will have perhaps been for nothing when it comes down to getting a considerable knowledge-base built up over time.

 Apparently, some child-rearing experts believe that all early learning is a waste of time.
 Why commit to and invest in education when these children will ultimately forget what they have been taught?